Posts Tagged ‘401(k) withdrawal rules’

 Find out how the Bank On Yourself method can give you the financial security and predictability you want and deserve.
 It’s NEVER had a losing year in 160 years!
 Take the first step right now by requesting a FREE Bank On Yourself Analysis.

 Wondering where you’ll find the funds to start a plan?
 Don’t worry!
-You’ll receive a referral to one of only 200 advisors in the country who have met the rigorous requirements to be a Bank On Yourself Authorized Advisor and can show you where to find money you didn’t know you had to fund your plan.
+You’ll receive a referral to one of only 200 financial representatives in the country who have met the rigorous requirements to be a Bank On Yourself Professional and can show you where to find money you didn’t know you had to fund your plan.

-number4 What percentage of mutual funds, financial advisors and investment advisory services underperform the overall market?
+number4 What percentage of mutual funds, financial representatives and investment advisory services underperform the overall market?
 And why?

 number5 You could have $10,000 in a mutual fund that reports an average annual return of 25% for four years… and at the end of the fourth year end up with only the $10,000 you started with.